acpennington/GoatController/docs/cardnotes.md

 -  Big Burn: could use a Banish All script to simplify removing everything from the graveyard
 -  Cemetary Bomb: complex prepopLP (see ticket #225).
 -  Dark Snake Syndrome: can probably use a counter based complex prepopLP (see ticket #225).
 -  Disturbance Strategy: possibly could use a helper script
+-  Fire Sorceror/Fuh-Rin-Ka-Zan: add a parameter to RANDOM_DISCARD to allow it to discard 2 cards